JLO64/JLO64.github.io/_posts/2023-12-12-Running-a-Jekyll-Dev-Server.md

 ## Creating A Jekyll Subdomain

 Now while this is perfectly workable so far, I'd rather have a real URL to connect to instead of having to type in a port number after my domain.
 Thus I decided to add a "jekyll" subdomain to my site.
 This is literally the same thing as what I wrote about in my [previous post on adding subdomains](2023-11-20-setting-up-my-domain.md) so I won't be going into too much detail about it here.
-Below is what I added to my Nginx config.
+Below is what I added to my Nginx config and my AWS route 53 settings.

 ```
 server {